Nara, Wazuka & Uji Tea fields eBike Tour (1day, Private, Car supported)

 Uji

-If you go north from Wazuka, over the mountains, about 20km, you will arrive at Uji.
+Going north from Wazuka, over the mountains, about 20km, we will arrive at Uji.

 Uji is a city that developed as a detached palace of Kyoto, and the government often took refuge here when war broke out in Kyoto.